AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-permissions-not-inherited-correctly.md

 ---
-title: "Permissions: Object permissions are not inherited correctly"
+title: 'Permissions: Object permissions are not inherited correctly'
-description: "Inherited permissions are not correctly being applied to objects.
-This may occur because of the complexity of the inherited permissions."
+description: Inherited permissions are not correctly being applied to objects.
+This may occur because of the complexity of the inherited permissions.
 hidefromtoc: yes
 feature: Projects, Tasks, Work Management
+exl-id: 589733a7-2bd6-4b73-afb8-a14cc1f5076a
 ---
 # Permissions: Object permissions are not inherited correctly

 >[!NOTE]